davedelong/DDMathParser/README.markdown

 Simply copy the "DDMathParser" subfolder into your project, `#import "DDMathParser.h"`, and you're good to go.
 A demo target is included as part of the project.
 It shows how to evaluate a user-entered string, with support for variables.

-There are several ways to evaluate strings, depending on how much customization you want to do:
+There are several ways to evaluate strings, depending on how much customization you want to do.
+Most of these options require an `NSError **` parameter, although some do not.

+- If you use one of the options that does *not* accept an `NSError **`, then any tokenization, parsing, or evaluation errors will be `NSLog`ged.
+- If you use one of the options that does accept an `NSError **`, then you *must* supply one.
+Failing to do so could result in some unexpected behavior.

 ### NSString